thedataincubator/flask-framework/README.md

-# Flask on Heroku
+# Flask on Render

-This project is intended to help you tie together some important concepts and technologies from the 12-day course, including Git, Flask, JSON, Pandas, Requests, Heroku, and Bokeh for visualization.
+This project is intended to help you tie together some important concepts and technologies from the 12-day course, including Git, Flask, JSON, Pandas, Requests, and Bokeh for visualization.
+We are hosting our version of this website on Render.com

-The repository contains a basic template for a Flask configuration that will work on Heroku.
+The repository contains a basic template for a Flask configuration that will work on Render.com.

 A [finished example](https://lemurian.herokuapp.com) that demonstrates some basic functionality.

 ## Step 1: Setup and deploy
 - Git clone the existing template repository.
-- `Procfile`, `requirements.txt`, `conda-requirements.txt`, and `runtime.txt`
+- `requirements.txt` contains some necessary libraries.
-  contain some default settings.
+-  We know that this will run in Python version 3.9.0.
-- There is some boilerplate HTML in `templates/`
+- There is some boilerplate HTML code in `templates/`.
-- Create Heroku application with `heroku create <app_name>` or leave blank to auto-generate a name.
+- Create the Render.com application through the main dashboard (you want a new "Web Service").
-- Deploy to Heroku: `git push heroku master`
+- Specify the Python version by adding an environmental variable called `PYTHON_VERSION` with a value of 3.9.0.
-- You should be able to see your site at `https://<app_name>.herokuapp.com`
+- Once deployed, use the web link provided on the Dahsboard to view the website online.
-- A useful reference is the Heroku [quickstart guide](https://devcenter.heroku.com/articles/getting-started-with-python).
+- A useful reference is the Render.com [quickstart guide](https://render.com/docs/deploy-flask).

 ## Step 2: Get data from API and put it in pandas
 - Use the `requests` library to grab some data from a public API.
 This will